-Financial Counseling - Group shall not be included within IOT or Outpatient Treatment Groups.
-It must be a stand-alone and have clearly defined goals and objectives.
+Financial Counseling is a required standalone service.
+It shall not be included within IOT or Outpatient Treatment Groups.
+It must be a stand-alone group session and have clearly defined goals and objectives.
 Each client should have the opportunity to discuss and address their unique financial needs.
 Since financial counseling is a key component of recovery for individuals who have a gambling problem, a financial counseling plan should be written for each client and placed within their client file.